-- 11. Began efforts to update all the County's guidelines for recommending traffic safety enhancements, including pedestrian devices, traffic calming and other Vision Zero enhancements, and develop standard plans for the infrastructure. - 12.
-Began developing a grant agreement for a \$3.95 million award from the Federal Highway Administration through the Safe Streets and Roads for All FY2023 grant program to support the development of a Rural Roadway Safety Plan for the Antelope Valley, demonstration projects in Willowbrook/West Rancho Dominguez, and a Vision Zero Action Plan update. - 13.
-Awarded 2023 Federal earmarks for Traffic and Safety Mobility Improvements in Westmont and West Athens and the Santa Clarita Valley Corridor Infrastructure Project. - 14.
-Continued to collaborate and coordinate with the Departments of Public Health, District Attorney, Public Defender, Supervisorial District 2, Chief Executive Office, Los Angeles County Sheriff's Department, California Highway Patrol, Civilian Oversight Commission, and street safety advocates, to plan a symposium on ending illegal street racing and takeovers, planned for May 18, 2024.
+- 11. Continued developing a grant agreement for a \$3.95 million award from the Federal Highway Administration through the Safe Streets and Roads for All FY2023 grant program to support the development of a Rural Roadway Safety Plan for the Antelope Valley, demonstration projects in Willowbrook/West Rancho Dominguez, and a Vision Zero Action Plan update. - 12.
+On May 18, 2024, conducted a symposium on ending illegal street takeovers and racing, in collaboration with the Departments of Public Health, District Attorney, Public Defender, Supervisorial District 2, Chief Executive Office, Los Angeles County Sheriff's Department, California Highway Patrol, Civilian Oversight Commission, and street safety advocates. - 13.
+Completed four pavement improvement project funded with SB1 Road Maintenance and Rehabilitation Account (RMRA) totaling approximately \$5.3 million in construction costs.